varnishcache/varnish-cache/doc/sphinx/phk/thatslow.rst

    to optimize much harder.
 No, I won't tell you which those are.

-.. [#f7] Only code where that is a bigger problem is phd-ware:  Software written as proof-of-concept and abandonned in haste when the diploma was in hand.
+.. [#f7] Only code where that is a bigger problem is phd-ware:  Software written as proof-of-concept and abandoned in haste when the diploma was in hand.

 .. [#f8] Obviously, a high count of CVE's should be a real reason for